All branches have computers that allow access to the following:

 What kind of research can I do from library computers?

-As a cardholder, you may access library databases from your home or office with your card number and PIN.
+As a cardholder, you may access library’s online resources from your home or office with your card number and PIN.

 The databases contain valuable information not freely available on the Internet, such as: